vmware/nsx-container-plugin-operator/README.md

 ## Contributing

 We welcome community contributions to the NSX Container plugin Operator!

-Before you start working with nsx-container-plugin-operator, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+Before you start working with nsx-container-plugin-operator, you should sign our contributor license agreement (CLA).

+If you wish to contribute code and you have not signed our CLA, our bot will update the issue when you open a Pull Request.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## License